Areas of Expertise

 “The De of Levinas: Cultivating the Heart-Mind of Radical Passivity,” co-authored with Leah Kalmanson, Frontiers of Philosophy in China 1(2015).

 “Artistry as Methodology: Aesthetic Experience and Chinese Philosophy,” Philosophy Compass 8.3 (2013): 199-209.

 “Drinking to Get Drunk: Pleasure, Creativity, and Social Harmony in Greece and China,” Comparative and Continental Philosophy Journal, 3.2(2011): 243-253.

 “On ‘Rectifying’ Rectification: Reconsidering Zhengming in Light of Confucian Role Ethics,” Asian Philosophy, 20.3(2010): 247-260.

-“Confucian Role Ethics in the 21st Century: Domestic Violence, Same-sex Marriage, and Christian Family Values,” in Feminist Encounters with Confucius.
-Edited by Sor-hoon Tan and Mathew Foust (Forthcoming 2016).
+“Confucian Role Ethics in the 21stCentury: Domestic Violence, Same-sex Marriage, and Christian Family Values,” in Feminist Encounters with Confucius.
+Edited by Mathew Foust and Sor-hoon Tan, 2016.

 “Perspectives from China: Social Media and Living Well in a Chinese Context,” in Social Media and Living Well.
 Edited by Mitch Haney and Berrin Beasley.
 Lexington Press, 2015.

 Selected Book Reviews:

 The Bloomsbury Research Handbook of Chinese Philosophy and Gender.
 Edited by Ann A. Pang-White, in Hypatia, http://hypatiaphilosophy.org/HRO/reviews/content/313, (2017).